GrantBossa/Project-Building-Excel-to-SQL-Program/project_files/README.md

 A mock-filesystem is provided in order to see how this program functions.

-To use this directory, in the command below substitute directory_to_traverse with mock-filesystem
+To use this directory, in the command above substitute directory_to_traverse with mock-filesystem

-The correct commandline usage is: excelToCsv.py output.csv directory_to_traverse/